Complete Guide to Lighting Modifiers & When To Use Them (2021 Update)

 USES: Best used when you want to do two things at once: create shade from the sun, and add your own light to the equation.
 Usually, the most flexible uses are when framing waist-up or similarly close portraits.
 Otherwise, it’s slightly less practical and controllable compared to other light modifiers.

 DESCRIPTION: best used for emulating soft, window light.
-Uses off-camera flash, is collapsible, comes in various sizes, some cheap and some very expensive.
+A shoot-through umbrella uses off-camera flash, is collapsible, comes in various sizes, some cheap and some very expensive.
 Hands down one of the best modifiers to have in your kit.

 PROS: Creates a soft and large light source that you can take with you no matter where you go.